shamikasule/sqlalchemy-challenge/README.md

 ### Precipitation Analysis:
- Initial steps of connecting to sqlite database, reflecting tables into classes & saving references to those classes done using SQLAlchemy.
+ Initial steps of connecting to sqlite database, reflecting tables into classes & saving references to those classes is done using SQLAlchemy.
 * query to get most recent date in the db.
 * used dt.timedelta to get date from a year ago from most recent date.
 * designed a query to retrieve the dates & avg. precipitation scores.